openneuropet/outreach/OHBM/2021/OpenScienceRoomMaterials/outline.md

 **PET BIDS Topic List**

 - BEP 009
-- The addition of PED data into Open Neuro ~> coming soon datasets from the NRU and NIMH
+- The addition of PET data into Open Neuro ~> coming soon datasets from the NRU and NIMH
 - Some brief overview of what makes PET data unique (meta data examples, ecat, dicom, etc)